chboudry/AzureStorageJSExplorer/README.md

 - close to free : there is no back end servers and the website is host on the storage account itself
 - easy to use for end user -no installation steps for them- just an url.

+Additionally you can also choose to use this as an example to use the storage API with an AAD Token.

 Please note this solution provides read-only access only for now.

 ## Installation steps